Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

                      interval1,
                      duration=0.25,
                      interval=0,
-                     cummulative=True)
+                     cumulative=True)

 # start: The starting note of the chord type, which can be a string representing a note or a note type
 # interval1: Represents a list of interval relations, the elements are integers
 # duration: the note duration of the generated chord type
 # interval: The note interval of the generated chord type
-# cummulative: If True, the interval relationship is the interval relationship with the initial note.
+# cumulative: If True, the interval relationship is the interval relationship with the initial note.
 If False, the interval relationship is the interval relationship between every two adjacent sounds.
 The default value is True

 >>> get_chord_by_interval('C5', [database.major_third, database.perfect_fifth, database.major_seventh])
 # Obtain the chord type composed of the initial note C5, and C5 in turn to form the major third, the complete fifth and the major seventh
 chord(notes=[C5, E5, G5, B5], interval=[0, 0, 0, 0], start_time=0) # Get the C major seventh chord

->>> get_chord_by_interval('C5', [database.major_third, database.minor_third, database.major_third], cummulative=False)
+>>> get_chord_by_interval('C5', [database.major_third, database.minor_third, database.major_third], cumulative=False)
 # Get the chord type composed of the initial note C5 and the adjacent intervals as the major third, minor third, and major third.
 chord(notes=[C5, E5, G5, B5], interval=[0, 0, 0, 0], start_time=0) # Get the C major seventh chord